phixofor/librechat-onyx-migrator/README.md

 This utility repo contains small Python helpers that support the LibreChat → Onyx migration workstream.
 All scripts are read-only with respect to LibreChat/Onyx data—only new export artifacts are created on disk.

-Made with Codex, by OpenAI
+Made with Codex by OpenAI
 https://github.com/openai/codex

+This project is "feature" complete from my perspective.
+Feel free to fork and adjust to your pleasure.

 Environment
 -----------